 - The employee is experiencing symptoms of COVID–19 and seeking a medical diagnosis.

-- The employee is caring for their minor child if the school or place of care has been closed, or the child care provider is unavailable, due to COVID–19 related reasons.
+- The employee is caring for their child if the school or place of care has been closed, or the child care provider is unavailable, due to COVID–19 related reasons.

 - The employee is experiencing any other substantially-similar condition specified by the U.S. Department of Health and Human Services.